rakeshch/CarND-Traffic-Sign-Classifier/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-My complete project code can be found [here](https://github.com/rakeshch/Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+My complete project code with results for individual steps can be found [here](https://github.com/rakeshch/Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
----

 ### Data Set Summary & Exploration

-#### 1. After loading the pickled data for traning, validation and testing, I have used numpy to print out the basic summary of the the data set.
+#### 1. After loading the pickled data for traning, validation and testing, I have used numpy to print out the basic summary of the data set I will be working on in this project.

 * Number of training examples = 34799
 * Number of validation examples = 4410